Accessible Housing Program (AcHP) Overview

 5. Provide a Grievance Procedure; and

-6. By late 2017, develop an Accessible Housing Registry website that allows people with disabilities to identify accessible, affordable units in Covered Housing Developments, apply online to rent vacant units, be placed on waiting lists for those units (if the waiting list is open), and learn when vacant units are available.
+6. Develop an Accessible Housing Registry website that allows people with disabilities to identify accessible, affordable units in Covered Housing Developments, apply online to rent vacant units, be placed on waiting lists for those units (if the waiting list is open), and learn when vacant units are available.

 The AcHP is administered by the Los Angeles Housing and Community Investment Department (HCIDLA) on behalf of the City.